MinervaExpt/TupleComparison/TupleSummarizer/readme.md

 source $HOME/conda.sh

-export $TUPLECOMPARISONROOT= directory TupleComparison is in
+go to directory TupleComparison that you downloaded this package into

+export $TUPLECOMPARISONROOT=$PWD`

 `cd $TUPLECOMPARISONROOT/TupleSummarizer`